-* Sour Howes, The Knott and The Nab do not merit a sepatate chapter in Mark Richard’s Fellranger guide.
-However, The Nab is covered in the chapter for Rest Dodd, The Knott gets a brief mention in the Rampsgill Head chapter and Sour Howes, a similarly breif mention in the Sallows chapter.
+Sour Howes, The Knott and The Nab do not merit a separate chapter in Mark Richards’ Fellranger guide.
+However, The Nab is covered in the chapter for Rest Dodd, The Knott gets a brief mention in the Rampsgill Head chapter and Sour Howes, a similarly brief mention in the Sallows chapter.
 All three are included in AW’s guide to the Far Eastern Fells.

 The details in the table above are taken from various sources but most notably:

-The Far Eastern Fells (Lakeland Fellranger guide) by Mark Richards
+The Far Eastern Fells (Lakeland Fellranger guide, 1st edition) by Mark Richards

 Walking the Wainwrights by Stuart Marshall